The Chase Sapphire Reserve® is one of the most popular credit cards on the market and has been for several years.

 Chase Sapphire Reserve® Sign-up and Authorized User Bonuses

 The Chase Sapphire Reserve® generally has a sign-up bonus of 50,000 Ultimate Rewards points.
-To earn the sign-up bonus, you must meet the minimum spending requirement of $4,000 within your first 90 days from your approval date.
+To earn the sign-up bonus, you must meet the minimum spending requirement of $4,000 within your first 3 months of account opening.

 For many people, this will be as simple as putting all purchases on the card.
 Some might find it helpful to use a service such as Plastiq to pay bills that otherwise don’t accept credit card payments.